dcnieho/GlassesViewer/README.md

   few frames are marked as keyframes in the mp4 stss table, even though they are not.
 All read frames are correct, so not a big problem.

+# Requirements
+- Firmware versions that are too old do not contain some of the fields in their data file that are required by this reader.
+Known to work are 1.22.0-zucchinipaj and several later firmware releases.

 # License details
 Most parts of this repository are licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.